 "With only one dish."

 "Oh."
 His brow creased and the muscles of his arm tensed beneath her hand.
 He was an imposing man, taller than her by a head, and immaculately dressed, just as he had been the day they first met.
 His cuffs and collar were spotless.
-His brass buttons and polished scabbard gleamed as brightly as the moon.
+His brass buttons gleamed as brightly as the moon.
 He worked his jaw as he struggled to find his next words.
 After a moment, he asked, "Which one?"

 "Which dish did you prepare?"